 A goal of the conference planners is to provide attendees opportunities for collaborative and informative gatherings to foster sustainable WASH solutions through integrating technology, business and social understanding.

 The highlight of the conference occurs at the banquet where the University of Oklahoma International Water Prize is awarded to recognize an individual who has made significant contributions to the field of water supply and sanitation for developing regions.

-"Off the Grid: Sustainable Water and Sanitation in a Non-Networked World" was the conference theme at the 2015 OU International WaTER Conference held held in Norman, Oklahoma Sept.
-21-23.
-The conference attracted nearly 180 water and sanitation experts from academia, industry, NGOs, governments and foundations representing countries from around the world, all with the common goal of bringing water and sanitation to developing regions.
+The conference attracts water and sanitation experts, students, and other interested participants from academia, industry, NGOs, governments and foundations representing countries from around the world, all with the common goal of bringing water and sanitation to developing regions.